facebook/create-react-app/packages/react-scripts/template/README.md

 ```sh
 npm run deploy
 ```

+**If you see 404 errors for JS and CSS, re-read the note at the beginning of this section saying "THE BELOW STEP IS IMPORTANT".**

 You can configure a custom domain with GitHub Pages by adding a `CNAME` file to the `public/` folder.